ralfhonorio/hostfully-booking-test/README.md

 Some prerequisites for you to upload the environment locally.

 * Download and install [JDK 17](https://adoptium.net/temurin/releases/)
 * Download your preferred IDE
-awer* Download all dependencies with Gradle and start application
+* Download all dependencies with Gradle and start application
+* Database structure automatically rises and inserts values into the property table
+* Collections postman inside resources folder for test [hotelfully.postman_collection.json](src%2Fmain%2Fresources%2Fhotelfully.postman_collection.json)

 ### 🔧 Environment Configuration